mfragab5890/Irithim-python-flask/README.md

 - Requested Arguments:permission to get_all_users and page number
 - Returns an object with users

-# user log-in endpoint.
-# this endpoint should update session with user id and token if login is verified
 ##### POST '/login'

 - Function: make user user log-in & update session with user id and token if login is verified